kanghj/github-code-search/readme.md

 If the results are too broad for your liking, further keywords can be added to the search query.
 Note that these keywords are treated directly as text, i.e. they are neither type-resolved nor is there a guarantee that they appear in the search results.
 We simply pass them into the query for Github's search, which is a black-box to us.
-Github will use these keywords in its own query, and therefore likely consider files containing these keywords more relevant.
+Github will use these keywords in its own query, and therefore, is likely consider files containing these keywords more relevant.

 The search tool may not necessarily find <# unique files>.
-It will give up after one of the following conditions are met:
+It will terminate the search after one of the following conditions are met:
 1. 20 *  <# unique files> files has been inspected in total
 2. The lower bound of the filesize (used in partitioning the search results) has exceeded 200,000.